mpv-player/mpv/DOCS/man/en/options.rst

     If the end of one playback part is less than the given threshold away from the start of the next one then keep playing video normally over the chapter change instead of doing a seek.

---codecs-file=<filename>
-    Override the standard search path and use the specified file instead of the builtin codecs.conf.

 --colormatrix=<colorspace>
     Controls the YUV to RGB color space conversion when playing video.
 There